Issuance of BRUs

 You hold the unit from the date it is registered in your name.

-The BidCarbon Standard does not prevent the creation or enforcement of, or any dealings with, equitable interests in CDRCs.
+The BidCarbon Standard Scheme does not prevent the creation or enforcement of, or any dealings with, equitable interests in CDRCs.
 It is possible that the holder of CDRCs may provide security (e.g. a mortgage) over the CDRCs recorded on the balance sheet or hold the CDRCs on behalf of others under a trust or other beneficial ownership arrangement.

 Property rights in BRUs